PithomLabs/base/README.md

 - **Customizable** 🧩: Personalize your experience by customizing the server name, icon, description, theme, and execution scripts.
 - **Open Source** 🦦: Fully open source, with all code available on GitHub for transparency and collaboration.
 - **Free to Use** 💸: Enjoy all features at no cost, no hidden fees, no subscriptions.
+- **Basic Ticket Management** - with notifications, Kanban board, all configurable
+- **Beads integration** - building durable context for your engineered vibe-coded app

 ## Deploy with Docker in seconds